syiming/testbed/docs/source/support/gcp.md

 #### By commands

-Then you can shut down TPU and VM manually by the following commands or by web interface.
+Then you can shut down TPU and VM manually by the following commands or by the web interface.

 ```bash
 ctpu pause --name=transformer-tutorial --zone=us-central1-b